Cooking With Coconut Flour: The Dos And Don’ts

 Combine it with almond flour if you want to make a gluten-free dish with a crisp texture rather than a soft one.

-Don’t replace more than 25 percent of the flour in a wheat flour recipe with coconut flour.
+Don’t replace more than 25% of the flour in a wheat flour recipe with coconut flour.

 Don’t add as much sweetener to a recipe that contains coconut flour as you would to one without it.